Eduard Basurin: Early life

 Prior to the Russo-Ukrainian War which began in 2014, he worked for a company that produced paint.

 Political career

 In 2014 he served as a political commissar of the Kalmius Battalion, a paramilitary group operating under the Donetsk People's Republic organization.
-From 2014 onwards, he has worked as press secretary, def facto spokesman for the self-proclaimed Donetsk People's Republic.
+From 2014 onwards, he has worked as press secretary, de facto spokesman for the self-proclaimed Donetsk People's Republic.